AIRBORNE DRONES: “4 REASONS YOUR CONSTRUCTION FIRM SHOULD (OR WILL) HIRE A DRONE SERVICE PROVIDER”

 While some companies will hire a dedicated drone operator, many will outsource this service to local providers who have the proper licensing, expertise, and skill to create high quality photographs and videos.

-Here are four reasons the number of drones on construction sites is set to expand dramatically and why these companies should start planning now.
+Here are 4 REASONS to HIRE A DRONE SERVICE PROVIDER on construction sites which are set to expand dramatically and why these companies should start planning now.

 For Project Planning/Marketing of Projects: Showing a prospective client what the seaside view from their third story window could look like, is an important part of selling property.
 On the other side of that equation, if you were about to spend a million or ten million on a beach/mountain/lake home, wouldn’t you want to see what the view will be outside of your bedroom before you plunk down the first payment?